Sugar Ray Robinson vs. Jake LaMotta: Fights

-Initial fights (1942-1945)
+Initial fights (1942–1945)

 Robinson and LaMotta fought for the first time on October 2, 1942, the fight being held at Madison Square Garden in New York City.
 Despite Robinson holding a height and reach advantage over his opponent, LaMotta was heavier coming in at 158 pounds compared Robinson at 145.
 The undefeated Robinson was given 5:1 odds to win the fight, and went on to dominate most of the fight (aside from some trouble in the first and seventh rounds).
 Robinson stayed on the move and outboxed LaMotta to a unanimous decision victory, with unofficial scorecards from newspapers giving LaMotta only two of the ten rounds.

 The pair would have a rematch four months later on February 5, 1943, this time at Olympia Stadium in Detroit.
 LaMotta came into this fight even heavier than before at 160 pounds, while Robinson weighed 144 pounds.
 Robinson was once again a favorite, this time having 3:1 odds of defeating his opponent.
 LaMotta fought much more aggressively this time, keeping constant pressure on Robinson throughout the fight.
 Instead of sticking and moving as he had before, Robinson attempted to slug it out with LaMotta, which proved to be a mistake.
-In the eighth round, LaMotta landed a right to the body followed by a left hook to the head which sent Robinson falling backwards and through the ropes.
+In the eighth round, LaMotta landed a right to the body followed by a left hook to the head which sent Robinson falling backward and through the ropes.
 Robinson was nearly knocked out, but was saved by the bell at the referee's count of nine.
-Robinson survived the rest of the fight but ultimately lost on points in another unanimous decision (scored 52–47, 55-45 and 57–49).
-This defeat would mark the end of Robinson's undefeated win streak of 40 professional fights along with his undefeated amateur record (though he would soon begin another very impressive win streak).
+Robinson survived the rest of the fight but ultimately lost on points in another unanimous decision (scored 52–47, 55–45 and 57–49).
+This defeat would mark the end of Robinson's undefeated win streak of 40 professional fights along with his 53 amateur winning streak record (though he would soon begin another very impressive win streak).